-Market risk is the risk of adverse financial impact due to changes in fair values or future cash flows of financial instruments from fluctuations in foreign currency exchange rates, interest rates, and equity prices.
+Market risk is the risk of adverse financial impact due to changes in market prices (equities, derivatives, interest rate, foreign exchange, etc.) or inappropriate concentration within the investment funds.
 All non-New Zealand dollar denominated securities are hedged back to NZ dollars, therefore the relevant market risks are interest rate risk and price risk.